brentquackenbush/WavePortalProject/README.md

 The reinterpretation turns the portal in a Love Portal, adding a love theme, the ability to Send Love (like) to a message and maybe win a prize in eth, multiple features to avoid misuse and to clarify the new functionality.

-The current portal uses the Rinkeby Testnet and is available to use in https://lucasbraidaloveportal.netlify.app

 ### Original Features